dapr/docs/daprdocs/content/en/operations/configuration/api-allowlist.md

 #### Enabling specific HTTP APIs

-The following example enables the state `v1.0` HTTP API and block all other HTTP APIs:
+The following example enables the state `v1.0` HTTP API and blocks all other HTTP APIs:

 ```yaml
 apiVersion: dapr.io/v1alpha1